crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/rules.md

      - `lte`: _target_ is lower or equal to _value_

    - _(mandatory)_ `value` a string that is compared to the _target_
- - _(optional)_ `transform` section, containing one or more operation that will be applied on _target_ before performing the match operation:
+ - _(optional)_ `transform` section, containing one or more operations that will be applied on _target_ before performing the match operation:
    - `lowercase`
    - `uppercase`
    - `b64decode` : base64 decode